David Lloyd George: Early life

 David George was born on 17 January 1863 in Chorlton-on-Medlock, Manchester, to Welsh parents William George and Elizabeth Lloyd George.

-William George had been a teacher in both London and Liverpool.
-He also taught in the Unitarian-administered Hope Street Sunday Schools, where he met Unitarian minister James Martineau.
-In March 1863, on account of his failing health, William George returned with his family to his native Pembrokeshire.
-He took up farming but died in June 1864 of pneumonia, aged 44.
+William died in June 1864 of pneumonia, aged 44.
 David was just over one year old.

-His widow, Elizabeth George (1828–96), sold the farm and moved with her children to her native Llanystumdwy in Caernarfonshire, where she lived in a cottage known as Highgate with her brother Richard.
-Richard Lloyd (1834–1917) was a shoemaker, a minister (first in the Scottish Baptists and then the Church of Christ), and a strong Liberal.
-Richard Lloyd was a towering influence on his nephew until his death in 1917 and was the first to encourage his nephew to take up a career in law and enter politics.
-David adopted his uncle's surname to become "Lloyd George."
-Lloyd George was educated at the local Anglican school, Llanystumdwy National School and later under tutors.
+Elizabeth George moved with her children to her native Llanystumdwy in Caernarfonshire, where she lived in a cottage known as Highgate with her brother Richard, a shoemaker, lay minister and a strong Liberal.
+Richard Lloyd was a towering influence on his nephew and David adopted his uncle's surname to become "Lloyd George".
+Lloyd George was educated at the local Anglican school, Llanystumdwy National School, and later under tutors.

-He was brought up with Welsh as his first language; Roy Jenkins, another Welsh politician, notes that, "Lloyd George was Welsh, that his whole culture, his whole outlook, his language was Welsh."
-Though Lloyd George cited the influence of his childhood throughout his career, biographer John Grigg argues that his childhood was nowhere near as poverty-stricken as he liked to suggest.
+He was raised with Welsh as his first language; Roy Jenkins, another Welsh politician, notes that, "Lloyd George was Welsh, that his whole culture, his whole outlook, his language was Welsh."

-Though brought up a devout evangelical, Lloyd George privately lost his religious faith as a young man.
+Though raised a devout evangelical Protestant, Lloyd George privately lost his religious faith as a young man.
 Biographer Don Cregier says he became "a Deist and perhaps an agnostic, though he remained a chapel-goer and connoisseur of good preaching all his life."
 He was nevertheless, according to Frank Owen, "one of the foremost fighting leaders of a fanatical Welsh Nonconformity" for a quarter of a century.